A new year, a fresh new start for you and your IBS. What if 2025 is the year that you will significantly improve, and even beat IBS?

 As every year before that, whatever I tried didn’t actually get me much relief.

-Then life gave me a hand.
+Then life gave me a SHOVE.
 It moved me to a place I did not want to live in, and put me in a job that did not match my values AT ALL And all hell let loose in my body.

-Looking back, if there was ONE thing that prepared me for a new start with IBS back it was meditation.
+Looking back, if there was ONE thing that prepared me for a new start with IBS, it was meditation.
 Meditation laid a solid foundation.
 I didn’t particularly like it.
 And I found it really hard to focus on nothing.
 And yet being able to redirect thought is a highly undervalued life skill.

-You have heard about the mind-body connection.
-Well meditation actually helps you to spend time in your body, without your mind racing.
 We are taught to think and fret all the time at school.
-Add to that the news, and all the mental stimulation we are surrounded with.
-Well meditation interrupts that.
+Add to that the news, and all the mental stimulation we are surrounded with…

 Even for a few minutes you are giving your body the message that “all is well” and allowing it to rest from overwhelm.